VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P7S.md

 Quickly regroup in light party to the left and right front platforms before *Agdistis* destroys the remaining bridges with **Roots of Altis** and cast **Forbidden Fruit**, spawning 3 Io on each platforms.
 Each Healers will receive a **Hemitheos's Holy III** share and right before it resolves, a new bridge will appear allowing you to side step in to dodge the Io' AoE and do the share properly.

 Then *Agdistis* will **Bough of Altis** at the front before cleaving two platforms, move to the safe one.
-Soon after a random wil be casted **Condensed/Dispersed Aero II**.
+Soon after a random wil be cast **Condensed/Dispersed Aero II**.

 Next is another **Forbidden Fruit** spawning 2 Minotaurs with tethers on two platforms, 1 Io with 4 tethers on the remaining one and 1 Minotaur will spawn in the middle of the bridge.
 The players tethered to the Io must move behind him and spread to aim the line AoEs away from the arena.
 The players tether to a Minotaur will move to the platform where the other Minotaur is and stand behind.
 The two players without anything have to move close to the central Minotaur in order to bait the cleaves between the two Minotaurs platforms and give more space to the Io people:
 <img class='soloImg' src='{{ page.imagePath | append: 'fruit3.jpg' }}'>